katahiromz/EntryPointExamer/README.md

 epx --os-info win98se.info myfile.exe
 ```

-It examinates the file "myfile.exe" can start up on Windows 98 SE.
+It examinates whether the file "myfile.exe" can start up on Windows 98 SE.

 ### (2)